Koentjaraningrat: Biography

 Upon returning to Indonesia, Koentjaraningrat introduced Clyde Kluckhohn's scheme for variations in value orientation.
 He also enrolled at the University of Indonesia and started his doctoral studies under the supervision of Elizabeth Allard.
 In 1957, Koentjaraningrat established Indonesia's first anthropology department at the University of Indonesia.
 The following year, he graduated.
 His dissertation was titled Beberapa Metode Anthropologi dalam Penjelidikan2 Masjarakat dan Kebudajaan di Indonesia (EYD: Beberapa Metode Anthropologi dalam Penyelidikan-penyelidikan Masyarakat dan Kebudayaan di Indonesia, (Various Anthropological Methods in the Study of Indonesian Society and Culture).

 In 1962, Koentjaraningrat was made professor of anthropology at the University of Indonesia.
 He sent his students to teach basic anthropology at various universities, including the University of North Sumatra in Medan, Padjadjaran in Bandung, Gadjah Mada in Yogyakarta, Udayana in Denpasar, Hasanuddin in Ujung Pandang, Sam Ratulangi University in Menado; and Cenderawasih University in Jayapura.
 These teachings formed the foundation for the anthropology departments at the respective universities.

 In 1964, Koentjaraningrat founded the Lembaga Ilmu Pengetahuan Indonesia (Indonesian Centre for Knowledge).
 In 15 years, he wrote several major textbooks for anthropology and social science research for the use of his students.

 Among his publications are Pengantar Antropologi (Introduction to Anthropology), published in 1959, Tokoh-Tokoh Antropologi (Prominent Figures in Anthropology), published in 1964, Beberapa Pokok Antropologi Sosial (Various Fundamentals of Social Anthropology), published in 1967, Atlas Etnografi Sedunia (A World Atlas of Ethnography), published in 1969, Metodologi Penelitian Masyarakat (Social Studies Methodology), published in 1973, Bunga Rampai Kebudayaan, Mentalitet dan Pembangunan (The Basics of Culture, Mentality, and Development), published in 1974, and Kebudayaan Jawa (Javanese Culture), which was published in both Indonesian and English in 1984.

 Koentjaraningrat retired in 1988.
 After retirement, he enjoyed drawing.
 His drawings have been displayed at Taman Ismail Marzuki and in Paris.
 In 1997, despite failing health and having suffered numerous strokes, he and his wife made the hajj.

 Koentjaraningrat died at age 76 on Tuesday, 23 March 1999 around 16:25 WIB in Kramat 128 Hospital, Central Jakarta as a result of a stroke and complications from diabetes.
 He was buried at Karet Bivak Public Cemetery.

 Awards

 During his career, Koentjaraningrat received many awards and honours.
 He received the Satyalencana Dwidja Sistha twice, in 1968 and 1982, the Bintang Jasa Utama in 1994, and the Bintang Mahaputra Utama posthumously in 1999 from the Indonesian government.
 In 1976 he received an honoris causa doctorate from the University of Utrecht.
 He was named Lecturer of the Year by the Association of Southeast Asian Institutions of Higher Learning in 1968.
 In 1990, Sri Paduka Paku Alam VIII conferred upon him the title of Kanjeng Pangeran Haryo.
 In 1995, he was awarded the Fukuoka Asian Culture Prize.
 In 1997, he received the Penghargaan Ilmu-Ilmu Sosial (Social Studies Honour) from the Indonesian Association for the Development of the Social Sciences.

+Publications

+A complete bibliography of Koentjaraningrat's work published during his lifetime is available in Poeze (2001).